Career Spotlight: How to Become a Sports Psychologist

 High School Preparation

-- Develop strong reading and writing skills
+- Cultivating robust reading and writing abilities

 College Education

-After high school, you'll need to:
+Once you complete high school, you'll need to:

 - Complete a doctoral degree (Ph.D. or Psy.D.) in psychology (4-6 years)